 Maya Gokhale is Distinguished Member of Technical Staff at the Lawrence Livermore National Laboratory, USA.
 Her career spans research conducted in academia, industry, and National Laboratories.
 Maya received a Ph.D. in Computer Science from University of Pennsylvania in 1983.
 Her current research interests include data intensive architectures and reconfigurable computing.
-Maya is co-recipient of an R&D 100 award for a C-to-FPGA compiler, co-recipient of three patents related to memory architectures for embedded processors, reconfigurable computing architectures, and cybersecurity, and co-author of more than one hundred technical publications.
+Maya is co-recipient of an R&D 100 award for a C-to-FPGA compiler, co-recipient of four patents related to memory architectures for embedded processors, reconfigurable computing architectures, and cybersecurity, and co-author of more than one hundred technical publications.

 Data-centric computing architectures